 - "The Medical Mart: Patient as a Consumer in a Corporate Ambience - I" (2010), The Statesman, August 22.

 - "Rhetorical Discord: Coping with the Current Economic Crisis" (2010), The Statesman, July 12.

 - "Negotiated Prices Aren't The Only Way to Save Folks Money", (2006), The Tennessean, November 26.

-- Graduate: Information Systems and Statistics, Advanced Topics in Healthcare Economics & Management, Economics of Healthcare Organization, Regulation, and Legal Issues, Introduction to Health Economics and Management
+- Graduate: Information Systems and Statistics, Advanced Topics in Healthcare Economics & Management, Economics of Healthcare Organization, Foundations of Economics & Finance, Regulation, and Legal Issues, Introduction to Health Economics and Management

-- Undergraduate: Basic Econometrics, Quantitative Methods (Mathematical Economics), Principles of Economics: Microeconomics, Principles of Economics: Macroeconomics, Statistical Analysis I, Statistical Analysis II, Intermediate Microeconomics, Urban Economics, Urban Land Resource Analysis
+- Undergraduate: Basic Econometrics, Quantitative Methods (Mathematical Economics), Commercial Bank Management, Principles of Economics: Microeconomics, Principles of Economics: Macroeconomics, Statistical Analysis I, Statistical Analysis II, Intermediate Microeconomics, Urban Economics, Urban Land Resource Analysis